RoStrap/Resources/README.md

 ## Functionality and API
 Resources' main purpose is to retrieve objects for use on both the client and server, both by the same functions.
 This way Libraries can run the same code on both the client and server and be guaranteed the resource will always be properly obtained.

-All functions in Resources have [hybrid syntax with regards to calling](https://docs.crescentcode.net/Freya/Meta/Hybrid):
+All functions in `Resources` should be called using method syntax:

 #### LoadLibrary
 ```lua